 Dr. Tarnecki (formerly Larsen) investigates the relationship between host-associated bacterial communities (microbiota) and host health.
-Her current research projects include: isolation and testing of beneficial bacteria, or probiotics, to improve aquaculture production of finfish; examining indirect effects of environmental stressors such as oil exposure and harmful algal blooms on vertebrate health via their manipulation of the host microbiota; and identification of antimicrobials produced by bacteria isolated from stingray mucus that are effective against antibiotic-resistant human pathogens.
-Dr. Tarnecki also serves as courtesy faculty as USF-SM where she has taught microbiology and immunology.
+Her current research projects include: isolation and testing of beneficial bacteria, or probiotics, to improve aquaculture production of finfish; examining indirect effects of environmental stressors such as oil exposure and harmful algal blooms on vertebrate health via their manipulation of the host microbiota; and identification of antimicrobials produced by bacteria isolated from marine environments that are effective against antibiotic-resistant human pathogens

 Larsen, A.M., F.S.
 Rikard, W.C.
 Walton, and C.R.
 Arias.
 2013.
 Effective reduction of *Vibrio vulnificus* in the Eastern oyster (*Crassostrea virginica*) using high salinity depuration.
 Food Microbiology 34(1): 118-122.